 This honesty also comes across in how efficiently the transportation and infrastructure are managed.
 The public facilities are of good quality and operate efficiently and pleasantly.

-Due to the better government, tradition of honesty, and low taxes, Mainland Chinese shoppers and shoppers from around the world come in to benefit from the better quality and reliability of products sold in Hong Kong's stores.
+Due to the better government, tradition of honesty, and low taxes, shoppers from Chinese mainland and shoppers from around the world come in to benefit from the better quality and reliability of products sold in Hong Kong's stores.

-Hong Kong’s reputation for reliable products and good, honest service gives its retailers an edge over retailers in the Mainland.
-For Mainland Chinese, the perceived authenticity and reliability of the products in Hong Kong often outweigh price as a buying factor.
+Hong Kong's reputation for reliable products and good, honest service gives its retailers an edge over retailers in the Mainland.
+For people from Chinese mainland, the perceived authenticity and reliability of the products in Hong Kong often outweigh price as a buying factor.